 There will be 2-3 periods of anonymous peer evaluation that will form part of your "quiz" grade.
 Each individual will evaluate the contributions of all the other team members by assigning an average of 10 points to the other team members.
 For example, a member of a 6-person team will have 50 points to distribute to the other members of their team.
 Limitations are that you must differentiate between your point assignments.
 You must give at least one score of 11 or higher (max.
 15) and at least one score of 9 or lower.
 Individual peer review scores will be the average of points awarded by all the other team members.
 Your peer review score will be used to moderate your team RAT score.
 For example, if you were awarded 10, 10, 11, 9, 9 by your 5 team mates your average score would be 49/5 = 9.8 or 98%.
 As long as you score 95% or higher on peer review your team RAT score will not be affected.
-If you score less than 95% on peer review your team RAT average will be reduced by 1% for each percent below 95% on your peer review.
+If you score less than 95% on your peer review.
 Eg. If your peer review was a 90% your TRAT average would be multiplied by 0.95, if the peer review was 85% the TRAT average would be multiplied by 0.9, etc.